stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 When you need to run operations at any scale, look for existing products that suit your needs.
 For example:

-- Use _workflow platforms_ such as [Apache Airflow](https://airflow.apache.org/) or [Prefect](https://www.prefect.io/) to run sets of tasks.
+- Use _workflow platforms_ such as [Apache Airflow](https://airflow.apache.org/), [Prefect](https://www.prefect.io/) or [Windmill](https://www.windmill.dev/) to run sets of tasks.
 - Build a _Web application_ by combining a framework like [FastAPI](https://fastapi.tiangolo.com/) with an application server such as [Granian](https://github.com/emmett-framework/granian) or [Gunicorn](https://gunicorn.org/).
-- Run computations that are distributed across many computers with the [Dask](https://www.dask.org/) or [Ray](https://docs.ray.io/en/latest/index.html) frameworks.
+- _Distribute work across many computers_ by using the [Dask](https://www.dask.org/) or [Ray](https://docs.ray.io/en/latest/index.html) frameworks.

-All of these products enable you to run your Python code concurrently on multiple CPUs and on multiple computers, and can use asynchronous code.
+All of these products allow you to run your Python code concurrently on multiple CPUs and on multiple computers, and can use asynchronous code.

 The [asynchronous features of Python](https://docs.python.org/3/library/asyncio.html) enable threads to avoid blocking on I/O operations.
 To use asynchronous I/O in your code, you must use a Python library or framework that supports it.
 For example, the FastAPI Web framework [supports both types of function](https://fastapi.tiangolo.com/async/) in the same application.
 Code that uses asynchronous I/O must not call _any_ other function that uses synchronous I/O, such as _open()_, or the _logging_ module in the standard library.
 Instead, you need to use either the equivalent functions from _asyncio_ in the standard library or ensure that the products and libraries that you use are designed to support asynchronous code.

 > If you use a framework that supports asynchronous I/O it may provide safe functions for services like logging, but you must still ensure that asynchronous functions never call any synchronous functions.

-If you need to build a custom application with concurrency, consider using the [concurrent.futures](https://docs.python.org/3/library/concurrent.futures.html) package in the Python standard library.
+If you need to create a script or custom application with concurrency, consider using the [concurrent.futures](https://docs.python.org/3/library/concurrent.futures.html) package in the Python standard library.
 This includes executors for distributing work across a pool of multiple threads or separate CPUs.

 ### Plan for Distributing Your Work